 We are very conscious of the level of work involved in applying for funding and would encourage charities to consider whether their work aligns with the Trust’s priorities before submitting an application.

 All applications must be submitted using the online application form.
-We therefore ask charities not to send us appeals by letter or e-mail as these will not be considered.
+Applications sent by letter or email will not be considered.

 Before applying charities should ensure that they have read and comply with the guidelines for the programme.

-If successful, we ask grant recipients to confirm receipt of the donation.
+If successful, we ask grant recipients to confirm receipt of the donation by email.
 To minimise the workload for recipients, there are no reporting requirements for awards made under this programme.
 For the same reason, we ask charities not to add the Trust to mailing lists for newsletters or marketing materials.

 There are no specific dates for submitting applications.
 Appeals may be made whenever the online application system is open, and will be considered by the Trustees as soon as possible.
 We normally aim to assess applications within 6-8 weeks, but this may vary depending on the volume of applications.
 We will write to all applicants to notify them of the outcome of their appeal, including those who are unsuccessful.

 Not more than one application can be accepted within a period of 12 months.

 Applicants should contact the Trust, should they have any further questions on [email protected].

 More information about previous awards given under this programme can be found on the Previous Awards section of our website.